jiayangdong11/Jiayang_BlueStampPortfolio/index.md

-# Hexapod Robot
+# Streaming Spider
-For my project, I built a hexapod.
-The robot has 6 legs which are independently controlled by servo motors and each leg can move on its own.
-The hexapod has a wide variety of movement options due to this fact, such as different walking gaits and turning in place.
+For my project, I built a hexapod able to stream video to a website.
+The robot has 6 legs which are independently controlled by servo motors, allowing for a large range of movement.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|